flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

         It could be anything from a usb drive to a controller.
 Please try to minimise how many peripherals you have connected.

-??? failure "Latest Nvidia Driver Causes CTD"
+??? bug "Latest Nvidia Driver Causes CTD"
     ### Latest Nvidia Driver Causes CTD

     !!! tip ""